-The Dean’s Opportunity Fund for Study Away (Summer) provides need-based assistance to CAS students who have been admitted to one of the College of Arts and Science Summer Abroad Programs, once they have paid their reservation fee to hold their place in the program.
+The CAS Dean’s Opportunity Fund for Study Away (Summer) provides need-based assistance to CAS students who have been admitted to one of the College of Arts and Science Summer Abroad Programs, once they have paid their reservation fee to hold their place in the program.
 The fund enables students with financial need to participate in a CAS summer study abroad program.
-Download Application.
+The application can be found here.

 Instructions for How to Apply to Gilman Scholarship:

 Visit www.iie.org/gilman to learn more about the Gilman scholarship and to complete the on-line application.
 Please review the eligibility requirements carefully, keeping in mind only students currently receiving a federal Pell Grant will be considered.

 Read the Application Tips and complete the online application by midnight on March 1, 2017.
 The application includes three main sections: personal data, Statement of Purpose Essay, and Follow-On Project Proposal.
 You’ll also be asked to select a Study Abroad and Financial Aid Advisor.
 See advisor details below.

 Complete the Gilman Authorization Form by March 1, 2017. *This is the only way to ensure that your application will be certified by both advisors.
 We are unable to certify your application without your signed form on file.

 For specific questions, you can reach the Gilman Organization at 713-621-6300 or email@example.com.